Compromising a Domain With the Help of a Spooler Compromising a Domain With the Help of a Spooler-mask

 Compromising a Domain With the Help of a Spooler

-The scenario is performed in two stages.
-In the first stage, we will abuse unconstrained delegation and use techniques to enumerate and escalate domain privileges.
-In the second stage we will show how it is possible to break the trust between a parent and a child domain to achieve full forest compromise.
+The scenario is divided into two stages.
+In the first stage, unconstrained delegation is abused, with various techniques used to enumerate and escalate domain privileges.
+In the second stage, the attacker breaks the trust between a parent and child domain, resulting in a complete forest compromise, aided by the spooler service vulnerability.

 The scenario is also implemented in the Cymulate Continuous Security Validation platform, Purple Team module.
 This allows blue teamers a simple way to launch the scenario in their environments using one tool.
 Whether using Cymulate or implementing à la carte the goal is to evaluate the enterprise IT system configuration’s resilience to this scenario and take steps to increase it.